 With darkness approaching, we took our leave of the ruins and slowly made our way back to the car where it was parked near the basilica.

-Driving late into the night, we wanted to put as many miles behind us as we could on our way to Madrid.
+Driving late into the night, we put as many miles behind us as we could on our way to Madrid.
 Well after dark and with both of us exhausted, we finally took an exit to an oddly deserted gas/service station in the middle of nowhere, pulled out our sleeping bags, and called it a night.

-Know Before You Go:
+Know Before You Go

-If it’s not too busy, you can likely find free street parking near the basilica.
+If it’s not too busy, you can likely find FREE street parking near the basilica.

 The amphitheater ruins are within walking distance of the basilica.
 It’s perhaps a 10-15 minute walk.